tomhazledine/tomhazledine.github.io/_posts/articles/2015-12-03-thingmonk-iot-conference.md

 How do we solve these issues?
 Simple: a conversation.
 If the devices can 'talk' to one-another, they can iron out inconsistencies and neutralize many of the problems.

+---

+At somepoint in the next week or so (mid-late Dec 2015) I'll post my notes from day 2 of ThingMonk.
+I'll add the link here, but if you're really desparate not to miss out, drop me a line (tom@tomhazledine.com) and I'll add you to the slowly-growing list of people who I'll email when I've published the notes.